 I am a dedicated, passionate therapist who emphasizes a functional approach, promoting wellness, prevention and patient education.
 With a wide range of experience with all ages working in different settings, such as hospitals, outpatient clinics, home health and sport rehabilitation clinics in Europe and in the US, I understand the complexity of the circumstances a patient can present with.
 As a PT, my primary goal is to get my patients back to their prior functional level and beyond as soon as possible by treating the whole body, not just one body part.
 My focus is to identify the source of their problems, help to fix the dysfunction and prevent from developing a recurring dysfunctional pattern.
 The PT rehabilitation is a journey between the art of movement and the science behind it.
 Graduated in 1995, earned advanced degrees in functional movement, sport rehabilitation, manual therapy, vestibular therapy, neurorehabilitation, climbing as a therapy.
 Fluently speaking and can treat in Hungarian and German.

 I work with a wide range of patient population and diagnosis with musculoskeletal problems.
 In my opinion the first milestone in rehabilitation is having a good postural control with strong core as a foundation for further success.
 My role is to guide patients through all the obstacles in their healing journey with ease, so they can return to their previous lifestyle and beyond.

-In my spare time I coach my kids sports teams in basketball and archery, enjoy our great outdoors with hiking, biking, mountaineering, rock climbing and sailing, do bodywork in form of belly dancing and drumming.
+In my spare time I coach my kids sports teams in climbing, basketball, ultimate frisbee and archery, enjoy our great outdoors with hiking, mountain biking, skiing, mountaineering, rock climbing and sailing, do bodywork in form of belly dancing and drumming.